zenmumbler/krystal/README.md

 Value objects are production ready but I have some ideas to expand on their functionality, usage in real-world apps is now needed to progress the library.

-Tested on Clang 3.2 and Clang 3.3 compilers with the libc++ standard library.
+Tested on Clang 3.2 and 3.3 compilers with the libc++ standard library.
+Currently fails to compile on GCC 4.8.1.
+GCC wants all allocator typedefs present and then there are some errors that are related to GCC doing weird things with the decltyped return types for the parse_x functions.